Paris - Ile De France

 However, if we know the name of the architect, we don't know the name of the sculptor or sculptors.

-It would seem, though, that the two Atlanteans are the work of a single sculptor, because of the obvious similarities between the two statues.
+It would seem, though, that the two Atlanteans are the work of a single sculptor, because of the statues' obvious similarities.

 Directions: 1st district